Assessment: an integral part of teaching and learning

 Roles of assessment: why assess?

-Assessment in music: what should be assessed?
+Assessment in the mathematics curriculum: what should be assessed?

 Assessment tools: how to assess